nguyenkhanhquy/nguyenkhanhquy/README.md

-# Welcome to the nguyenkhanhquy source code repository 👋
+# Welcome to the nguyenkhanhquy source code repository

+Hello there! 👋 I'm Nguyen Khanh Quy, an information technology student specializing in software technology, and I am a technology enthusiast.
+I have a passion for creating innovative solutions and exploring new technologies to address real-world problems.

 ## Source Code Repositories

 - **[View the Source Code repositories](https://github.com/nguyenkhanhquy?tab=repositories)**

+## 💻 Technologies & Tools

+- **Languages:** Java, JavaScript, Python
+- **Web Development:** HTML, CSS, React
+- **Backend:** Spring Boot
+- **Database:** MySQL
+- **Version Control:** Git
+- **DevOps:** Docker
+- **Other:** RESTful APIs

-## Projects at University
+## 🚀 Projects at University

 Welcome to my list of projects at university.
 Below is the repository of each project.